What is 6QRC? (Professional Introduction)

 Every math problem contains these six elements:

-- Constraints — the limits or boundaries that restrict what’s allowed
+• Constraints — the limits or boundaries that restrict what is allowed

-- Representations — the forms (tables, diagrams, equations) that express structure
+• Representations — the forms such as tables, diagrams, equations, that express structure

 These elements are not optional.